FewLy-Torch-1861/Colify/README.md

 ##

-*created on archlinux using neovim btw.*
+*created on archlinux using neovim and chatGPT btw.*